What is a Journey?

 Use the filter bar to focus your view:- Type: Filter by opportunity type (Federal, Grant, SLED, etc.)

-- Visibility: Filter by organization-wide vs. private pursuits
+- Visibility: Organization-wide vs. private journeys

 - Stage: Filter by pipeline column (Assessment, In Progress, etc.)